FedEx truck kills senior in Fresh Meadows

 An 83-year-old woman died after she was struck while crossing the street in Fresh Meadows the morning of Feb.
 24.

-The pedestrian, who has been identified by PIX11 as Cecilia Armesto, was crossing Union Turnpike at the intersection of 193rd Street when she was hit by a FedEx truck, the New York Police Department’s press office said.
+The pedestrian, whom the New York Police Department’s press office said has been identified as Hollis resident Cecilia Armesto, was crossing Union Turnpike at the intersection of 193rd Street when she was hit by a FedEx truck, the NYPD said.

 The driver, a 72-year-old man, was headed south on 193rd Street and was making a right turn onto Union Turnpike, going westward.
 Armesto was crossing “on the west side of the intersection,” the press office said.
 It is not clear, however, whether she was in the crosswalk, if she had the light or if the driver did.